Social choice rules driven by propositional logic: Supremacy

 \end{proof}

 \begin{corollary} .5em For the initial values \textup{(\ref{eq:zero-supreme})}, the supremacy winners are the options $x\in\ist$ that minimize $\maxcol_x = \max_{y\neq x} v(p_{yx})$. \end{corollary}

 We refer to this rule as the \dfc{minimax} rule.
-In the voting literature, this term is sometimes used with a variety of meanings, in which case the preceding rule is specifically known as ``pairwise opposition''.
-In the complete case ($v(p_{xy})+v(p_{yx})=1$) it coincides with the \dfc{maximin} rule, \ie choosing the option $x\in\ist$ that maximizes $\minrow_x = \min_{y\neq x}\,v(p_{xy})$ \cite[p.\,212--213]{t6}, which complies with Condorcet's majority principle (see \secpar{5.1}).
+In the voting literature, this term is sometimes associated with several different rules, in which case the preceding rule is specifically known as ``pairwise opposition''.
+In the complete case ($v(p_{xy})+v(p_{yx})=1$) it coincides with the \dfc{maximin} rule, \ie choosing the option $x\in\ist$ that maximizes $\minrow_x = \min_{y\neq x}\,v(p_{xy})$ \cite[p.\,212--213]{t6}, which complies with Condorcet's majority principle (see \secpar{6.1}).
 In the general incomplete case, however, the minimax rule does not comply with Condorcet's principle.

-\paragraph{4.2}{\textbf{The plurality rule.}}
+\paragraph{5.2}{\textbf{The plurality rule.}}

 When the Llull matrix comes from preferential voting in the sense that every vote is an ordered list (possibly restricted to a subset of most preferred options), then the preceding treatment admits of a serious objection. \ensep In fact, in that case it is natural to adopt certain specific values as initial degrees of (collective) belief in $\sprm_x$ and $\nt\sprm_x$, namely and specifically, the fraction $\plu_x$ of votes where $x$ is placed at the top of the list, and that of those where some other option is placed at the top: